feliixx/mgodatagen/README.md

 # mgodatagen

-A small CLI tool to quickly generate millions of pseudo-random BSON documents and insert them into a Mongodb instance.
+A small CLI tool to quickly generate millions of pseudo-random BSON documents and insert them into a MongoDB instance.
 Quickly test new data structure or how your application responds when your database grows!

 Try it online: [**mongoplayground**](https://mongoplayground.net/)